 If you have used pre-ground coffee, then you know how tempting that gets.
 You only need to scoop and place it in your brewing pot then press a few buttons, and just like that, the things start rolling-except that it’s not as easy as it sounds.

 Why?
 Well, pre-ground coffee swaps quality with convenience, which deprives you a complete coffee experience.
 Unfortunately, there’s no way for you to bring back your full coffee experience, although you can stop it from vanishing: grind your coffee the right way before you brew your cup of Joe.

-You might have encountered with terms like medium, coarse or fine grind when you go to coffee stores to buy coffee.
+You might have encountered terms like medium, coarse or fine grind when you go to coffee stores to buy coffee.
 Here, we will get you a little closer to these terms so that you understand things better.

-The Various Grind Sizes
+Coffee Grind Sizes

 The next level is simply Coarse – used majorly in French Press to avoid sediments in the coffee cup.
 It can be compared to sea salt sediments.

 Similar to something like sand, a Medium Coarse grind is used in Chemex brewers and Clever Drippers.
 These are actually specialty devices used to brew perfect coffee, and so need this sort of grind.

 If you have a drip machine, you are going to need this grind size.
 This is one of the most common sizes, and almost every entry-level grinder has a setting for this.
 It is also applicable to using Pour-Over brewers.